 Instructor: Angelus

+Supply Chain Management: Read Less [-]

+ENGIN 295 Communications for Engineering Leaders 1 Unit

+Terms offered: Spring 2018, Fall 2017, Spring 2017

-ENGIN 295 Master of Engineering Capstone Integration 1 Unit Engineering leadership principles integrated with concurrent technical capstone projects for Master of Engineering students.
+Engineering leadership principles integrated with concurrent technical capstone projects for Master of Engineering students.
 Students enroll in this supplementary course while they are enrolled in Engineering 296M, Capstone project, with their technical department capstone advisor.
-This project-based course will apply communication skills, management principles, and leadership concepts to the capstone project.
+This project-based course will apply communication skills to the capstone project with a focus on presentations and writing in a professional context.

-Rules & Requirements
+Communications for Engineering Leaders: Read More [+] Rules & Requirements

+Prerequisites: Admission to MEng program

 Repeat rules: Course may be repeated a maximum of 2 times.

 Hours & Format

-Fall and/or spring: 15 weeks - 1 hour of lecture and 1 hour of discussion
+Fall and/or spring: 10 weeks - 1 hour of lecture and 1 hour of discussion per week

-per week

-Summer:
+Additional Details

+Subject/Course Level: Engineering/Graduate

+Grading: Letter grade.